-Reach Support CIC is fully committed to safeguarding and we believe that everyone has a right to feel safe.
+Reach Support CIC is fully committed to Safeguarding, and we believe that everyone has a right to feel safe.
 This policy sets out our expectations of safeguarding at Reach Support CIC and applies to everyone involved with Reach Support CIC.
 We all share a responsibility for promoting and protecting the safety and welfare of children, young people and adults at risk and encourage any person who has a safeguarding concern to contact our Designated Safeguarding Person as outlined in this policy.

-Aims of the policy
+Aims of the Policy

 The aims of this policy are to:

-Outline our commitment and expectations
+- Outline our commitment & expectations

-• Promote the highest safeguarding standards
+- Promote the highest safeguarding standards

-• Safeguarding is everyone’s responsibility
+- Safeguarding is everyone’s responsibility

 We will regularly assess the implementation and effectiveness of this policy annually, or whenever there are changes in legislation, government or statutory guidance, personal changes within the organisation or after managing a safeguarding concern.

-Relationships of trust
+Relationships of Trust

-Those who have responsibility for and authority or influence over children, young people and/or adults at risk are in relationships of trust in relation to those children, young people and/or adults at risk in their care (for example our learners on our courses).
+Those who have responsibility for & authority or influence over children, young people & adults at risk are in relationships of trust in relation to those children, young people & adults at risk in their care (for example, learners on our courses).

-All our staff who are perceived to be in a relationship of trust are informed of their inherent power and are bound by our behaviour guidelines set out in this Policy.
+All our staff who are perceived to be in a relationship of trust are informed of their inherent power & are bound by our behaviour guidelines set out in this Policy.

 Staff are expected to:

-• Familiarise themselves with this Policy.
+- Familiarise themselves with this Policy

-• Maintain appropriate and professional boundaries at all times.
+- Always maintain appropriate and professional boundaries

-• Ensure that the same professional standards are applied regardless of ethnic origin, colour, nationality, race, religion or belief, gender, sexual orientation, age or disability.
+- Ensure that the same professional standards are applied regardless of ethnic origin, colour, nationality, race, religion or belief, gender, sexual orientation, age, or disability

-• Promote an environment where poor practice is challenged and reported.
+- Promote an environment where poor practice is challenged and reported

 - Be aware that breaches of the law and this Policy may result in criminal and/or disciplinary action being taken against them.

 Staff should never:

-• Use their status and standing to form or promote inappropriate relationships.
-Professional boundaries must be maintained at all times.
+- Use their status and standing to form or promote inappropriate relationships.
+Professional boundaries must be maintained at all times

-- Carry out their duties whilst under the influence of alcohol, solvents or drugs.
+- Carry out their duties whilst under the influence of alcohol, solvents or drugs

-Dealing with a disclosure
+Dealing with a Disclosure

 However, should a member of staff receive a disclosure and either: